domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 I laugh at the absurdity of life,
 and once I stop, I get back to work,
 and then I laugh at the absurdity of my hypocricy.
-Some people today might think I am crazy,
+Some people today might think I'm crazy;
-but I suppose I am not.
+I suppose I'm not.

 by Irving Washington